thepenguinn/lunatikz/README.md

 ## Types of Pics

 Theres are two kinds to pics.
-One is `sub pics` and the other is `end pics`.
+One kind is a `sub pic` and the other is an `end pic`.
 The difference between these two types of pics is that, one cannot be a dependency of other `pics`. `end pics` cannot be other pic's dependency (that is why they are called `end` pics).
 And `sub pics` can't be converted to pdfs directly.
+If you want to convert a `sub pic` into a pdf, you need to wrap that `sub pic` with an `end pic`.
+Then link that `end pic` from the main document using `\includegraphics`.

 ### End Pics